-In the Wiltshire Core Strategy (2015), 'Green Infrastructure' is used to characterise spaces such as parks and gardens, amenity green space, urban green spaces, woodland, downland and meadow, wetlands, open and running water, quarries, green corridors (including rivers and canals), allotments, cemeteries and churchyards.
+In the Wiltshire Core Strategy (2015) is the current Local Plan for Wiltshire, 'Green Infrastructure' is used to characterise spaces such as parks and gardens, amenity green space, urban green spaces, woodland, downland and meadow, wetlands, open and running water, quarries, green corridors (including rivers and canals), allotments, cemeteries and churchyards.
 GI is described as providing socio-economic and cultural benefits which underpin community health and wellbeing (para.
 6.88, p.269).
 The key relevant policies in the Core Strategy are: